 If you tune into our blog, catch our Facebook posts, or read our newsletters, you know how important we believe it is for everyone to carry underinsured and uninsured motorist coverage on their auto insurance policies.
 It is an even better idea to “stack” these coverages.
 The attorneys in our Personal Injury Department believe that…

 | Nov 27, 2017 | Veterans Disability Compensation | It appears the Veteran’s Administration is finally answering the call to add additional conditions to the list of presumptive diseases associated with Agent Orange and service in Vietnam.
-On November 1, 2017, the current head of the Veterans Administration – Dr. David J. Shulkin – has decided to move forward,…
+To learn how we help veterans pursue VA disability benefits and appeals, visit our Veterans’ Disability practice area.
+On November 1, 2017,…

 The Selective Service System.
 Draft numbers.
 Nightly Film of bullets flying, bombs bursting, injured and bloody soldiers.
 Body counts.
 Agent Orange.
 Defoliation.
 PTSD.
 Emotional Emptiness.
 Guilt.
 Peace Marches.
 Rejection.
 These are terms from the Vietnam vocabulary.
 I was 17 years old in 1967.
 I was one of the lucky ones.
 A high draft number.
 The…